marios-zindilis/zindilis.com/docs/centos-add-hard-disk.md

 This document shows how to add a 50GB hard disk on a CentOS 6 system, prepare it for usage with <abbr title='Logical Volume Management'>LVM</abbr>, and mount it as the MySQL data directory.
-This was tested on a VMware Player virtual machine, with CentOS 6.4.
+This was tested on a VMware Player virtual machine, with CentOS 6.4, and should be safe to run on any 6.x CentOS version.

 Addition of new hard disk
 -------------------------